Alessandra Ambrosio And Model Girlfriends Wow In Skimpy Bikinis In Brazil

 Others flooded the comments section with emoji, including heart eye faces, fire symbols, and clapping hands.

 The snap appeared to be a throwback, as Alessandra has since made her way to Berlin, Germany.
-The star shared a stunning series of photos to her own Instagram account on January 26 which showed her posing next to a window in a casual and comfy ensemble, made up of a baby pink crop top and gray sweatpants.
+The star shared a stunning series of photos to her own Instagram account on January 26 which showed her posing next to a window, wearing a casual and comfy ensemble made up of a baby pink crop top and gray sweatpants.